Eldridge Milton

-Eldridge Dennis Milton (born December 8, 1962) is a former American football linebacker who played one season in the National Football League (NFL) for the Chicago Bears.
+Eldridge Dennis Milton (born December 8, 1962) is an American former professional football linebacker who played one season in the National Football League (NFL) for the Chicago Bears.
 He played college football at Clemson and was one of the replacement players signed during the 1987 NFL strike.
 He also had a stint with the Denver Broncos.

-Early life and high school
+Early life

-Milton was born on December 7, 1962, in Folkston, Georgia.
+Milton was born on December 8, 1962, in Folkston, Georgia.
 He grew up on his family's 200-acre farm there, and enjoyed playing with two of his "friends" – alligators nearby which he named Jimmy and Gypsy.
 "We started playing with them when they were young," he later said, "and I've been swimming and playing with them ever since.
 I've never been scared.
 Gators won't bother you unless they're hungry or they're cornered."

 When asked how he played with alligators, Milton responded that he "just swims with them," saying, "We swim on their backs and we grab them around the neck, and turn them over on their backs.
 Then we rub their stomachs, and that puts them to sleep.
 To wake them up, we just hit them up on their chests."
 He was given the nickname of "Gator" for this.
 Milton attended Charlton County High School, where he played football on both offense and defense.
 He helped them reach a runner-up spot in the state championship, and graduated in 1981.